mikenguyen13/data_analysis/_book/33-instrumental_var.md

-# Instrumental Variables
+# Instrumental Variables {#sec-instrumental-variables}

-Similar to [RCT][Experimental Design], we try to introduce randomization (random assignment to treatment) to our treatment variable by using only variation in the instrument.
+Similar to [RCT](#sec-experimental-design), we try to introduce randomization (random assignment to treatment) to our treatment variable by using only variation in the instrument.

 Logic of using an instrument: